-The following table estimates potential payments for our NEOs if the NEO had retired or, if applicable, resigned from employment with ABM effective October 31, 2022.
+The following table estimates potential payments for our NEOs if the NEO had retired or, if applicable, resigned from employment with ABM effective October 31, 2023.
 All amounts shown are lump-sum payments, unless otherwise noted.

 Name Health Benefit Payments (\$) Equity-Based Grants That Vest Upon Retirement (1) (\$) Total (2) (\$)

-Scott Salmirs 9,038,641 9,038,641
+Scott Salmirs 7,581,953 7,581,953

-Earl R. Ellis - - 0
+Earl R. Ellis 0

-Joshua H. Feinberg - 0
+Joshua H. Feinberg 0

-Rene Jacobsen - 1,502,019 1,502,019
+Rene Jacobsen 2,543,377 2,543,377

-Andrea R. Newborn 0
+Andrea R. Newborn 1,379,971 1,379,971

+(1)Under the terms of their respective employment and equity award agreements, certain equity awards for Messrs.
+Salmirs and Jacobsen and Ms. Newborn would continue to vest upon their retirement (subject to their compliance with certain restrictive covenants, including confidentiality, non-solicitation, and non-competition).
+The values represented were calculated using \$39.34 per share, the closing price per share of ABM common stock on October 31, 2023, multiplied by the applicable number of shares relating to the equity awards (at a target award level in the case of the PSs).

-- Messrs.
-Salmirs and Jacobsen are retirement-eligible under the terms of our 2006 Equity Incentive Plan.
-Intrinsic value is based on \$44.51 per share, the closing price per share of ABM common stock on October 31, 2022.
-Amounts shown only reflect vesting upon retirement, as unvested equity does not vest upon resignation of employment.
-For PSs, amounts shown reflect vesting at target. - Amounts do not include the aggregate balance at fiscal year-end of nonqualified deferred compensation.
-These amounts are reflected in the above table captioned "Nonqualified Deferred Compensation in Fiscal Year 2022."
-Amounts also do not include accrued but unused vacation pay and any unpaid base salary for employment through the termination date.
+(2)Amounts do not include the aggregate balance at fiscal year-end of nonqualified deferred compensation.
+These amounts are reflected in the above table captioned "Nonqualified Deferred Compensation in Fiscal Year 2023."
+Amounts also do not include accrued but unused vacation pay and any accrued but unpaid base salary for employment through the